opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 Try it
 ------

-Here is a demo.
+Try this demo using the code above.
 Canvas elements named GaussianBlurCanvasInput and GaussianBlurCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
-And you can change the code in the textbox to investigate more.
+You can change the code in the textbox to investigate more.

 \htmlonly
 <!DOCTYPE html>